Expanded Access to Unapproved Devices

 - The device is intended to treat or diagnose a serious disease or condition

 - There is no comparable or satisfactory alternative device or therapy available

-Prior FDA approval is required before compassionate use occurs.
+Prior Institional Review Board (IRB) and FDA approval is required before expanded access use may occur / the patient may be treated.
 The sponsor of the IDE is required to submit an IDE supplement requesting approval under 812.35(a) in order to treat the patient.
 For further instructions about FDA requirements for the IDE supplement, please refer to the FDA website.

-The physician may not treat the patient identified in the IDE supplement until FDA approves the compassionate use for the intended patient.
-FDA will consider preliminary evidence of safety and effectiveness as well as whether the compassionate use would interview with the conduct of a clinical trial to support marketing approval.
+FDA will consider preliminary evidence of safety and effectiveness as well as whether the expanded access would interview with the conduct of a clinical trial to support marketing approval.
 Once approved, the patient should be monitored for safety.
-Follow up information on the use of the device should be submitted in an IDE Report after compassionate use has ended.
+Follow up information on the use of the device should be submitted in an IDE Report after the expanded access use has ended.

-Expanded access protocols for devices must be submitted per usual IRB process and require full IRB review and approval under FDA regulations.
+Expanded access protocols for devices must be submitted per usual IRB process.
+In the case of a single patient, a subcommittee review is possible.
+For intermediate size populations (i.e., more than one patient) full IRB review and approval is required under FDA regulations.

 - FDA: Emergency Use Definition: 21 CFR 56.102(d)

 - FDA: IRB Reporting: 21 CFR 56.104(c)

 - FDA: Physician Care: 21 CFR 50.25(e)

 - FDA Information Sheet: Emergency Use of an Investigational Drug or Biologic